hkmandali/System-Design/README.md

   I/O calls which results is more bandwidth consumption , so we need to store some data in memory and push them onto db when a certain criteria
   (threshold) is met .

+                                                        3. Data Warehousing

+  > Data warehousing is an important concept in distributed systems , it is predominantly used by the means of ETL ( extraction transform load) which means to extract the data --> transform it based on something --> and then load it for our business purpose .
+  Query languages can be thought of as 3 types
+  i) SQL
+  ii)  Document -- which can be used in one to many mappings iii) Graph QL -- which is also used in facebook to findout the mutual connections

+  ETL majorly uses column oriented storage
+  Online systems have two different types of processing systems called OLTP and OLAP End users requests and responses are diverted to Online Transaction processing(OLTP) which basically holds the latest data Internal users/ analysts who work on the queries/data have access to the Online Analytic Processing(OLAP) so that the data is accessed from a different db and the end user doesnt see much difference in the performance as these queries run for a longer time and doesnt block the db